e3nn/e3nn/docs/examples/periodic_boundary_conditions.rst

     dummy_energies = torch.randn(2, 1, 1)  # dummy energies for example

     for crystal, energy in zip([po, si], dummy_energies):
-        # edge_src and edge_dst are the indices of the central and neighboring atom
+        # edge_src and edge_dst are the indices of the central and neighboring atom, respectively
         # edge_shift indicates whether the neighbors are in different images / copies of the unit cell
         edge_src, edge_dst, edge_shift = ase.neighborlist.neighbor_list("ijS", a=crystal, cutoff=radial_cutoff, self_interaction=True)